Amanda has managed her hemorrhoids with home remedies for two decades.

 Hemorrhoids are commonly thought to affect older people.
 Would it surprise you to know that my trouble with hemorrhoids started when I was just 19 years old?
 That was when I gave birth to my first child.
 Then I had 3 more children.
-I have struggled with hemorrhoids for roughly 20 years now.
+I have struggled with hemorrhoids for over 20 years now.
 I found little relief in over the counter medications.
 I had a neighbor friend who was also a massage therapist and a doula.
 She mixed up a little bottle of oils and told me to try that.
 It worked so much better than any over the counter meds I had tried.
 I started making my own oil and even my own suppositories.
 While I have not been completely healed of them, I feel that I have been able to manage my hemorrhoids very well over the years and have avoided the need for surgery.
 I continue to search for a natural remedy that will bring full healing and reverse their progression.
 Read on to see how I make my own suppositories, travel salve, oil, and witch hazel wipes.

 If you are wondering what hemorrhoids (also known as piles) are, and whether or not you have them, Jo Alexis-Hagues has written a wonderfully descriptive article that can be found here.
 If you are unsure of your diagnosis, please seek the advice of a medical professional to be sure you are not dealing with a more serious illness, such as cancer.